Knowledge base

 4Choose Delete Row or Delete Column from the drop-down menu.

 Word provides you with a number of pre-set table designs.
-This means that it formats the headings and the data, applies a variety of borders and colours the cells in a way that makes it look like a professionally produced table.
-As a beginner this simple technique will give you a good-looking table.
+This means that Word formats the headings and the data, using a large a variety of borders and fill colours in a way that makes it look like a professionally produced table.
+As a beginner this simple technique will save you a lot of time.

 1Position the cursor in any cell in the table.